 Skip to main content

 Webhooks let your server receive automatic notifications when activity occurs in your DocInject organization.
-When a subscribed event fires — a document is published, a member joins, a role changes — DocInject sends an HTTP POST request to your registered URL with a signed JSON payload.
+When a subscribed event fires, such as a document being published, a member joining, or a role changing, DocInject sends an HTTP POST request to your registered URL with a signed JSON payload.

 Webhook integrations require the Scale plan.
 Attempting to register a webhook on a lower-tier plan returns 403.